 - ⁍ Train the model.

 - ⁍ Create TFLite model for Android

-- Download sample image classification app from TensorFlow and adjust for your custom TFLite model.
+- ⁍ Download the sample image classification app from TensorFlow and adjust it for your custom TFLite model.

-In this tutorial, I will walk you through the custom image classification by training a simple deep learning model with the help of an exciting online tool by google: teachablemachine with google, and then exporting the model to TensorFlow lite version which is compatible with android device.
-Then, finally, we will deploy this model onto an android device.
+In this tutorial, I will walk you through the custom image classification by training a simple deep learning model with the help of an exciting online tool by google: teachablemachine with google, and then exporting the model to the TensorFlow lite version which is compatible with an Android device.
+Then, finally, we will deploy this model onto an Android device.